JuliaImages/Images.jl/doc/function_reference.md

 The `mapi` input is a type that determines how the input value is scale and converted to a new type.

+## MapInfo

 Here is how to directly construct the major concrete `MapInfo` types:

 - `MapNone(T)`, indicating that the only form of scaling is conversion to type
   T.  This is not very safe, as values "wrap around": for example, converting `258` to a `Uint8` results in `0x02`, which would look dimmer than `255 = 0xff`.

 - `ClampMin(T, minvalue)`, `ClampMax(T, maxvalue)`, and `ClampMinMax(T,
   minvalue, maxvalue)` create `MapInfo` objects that clamp pixel values at the specified min, max, and min/max values, respectively, before converting.
 Clamping is equivalent to `clampedval = min(max(val, minvalue), maxvalue)`.
 This is much safer than `MapNone`.

 - `BitShift(T, N)` or `BitShift{T,N}()`, for scaling by bit-shift operators.
   `N` specifies the number of bits to right-shift by.
 For example you could